locationtech/geomesa/geomesa-tools/README.md

             the name of the datetime field in the sft --dtformat <value>
             the format of the datetime field
+      --skip-header <value>
+            specify if to skip the header or not (false includes the header)

+      The following named parameters are optional for cases when ingesting csv/tsv files containing explicit latitude and longitude columns, which will be constructed into point data.

+      --idfields <value>
+            the comma separated list of id fields used to generate the feature ids. if empty it is assumed that the id will be generated via a hash on the attributes of that line --lon <value>
+            the name of the longitude field
+      --lat <value>
+            the name of the latitude field

+    Command: ingest tsv [options]
+    Ingest a tsv file
+      --file <value>
+            the file you wish to ingest, e.g.: ~/capehatteras.tsv --catalog <value>
+            the name of the Accumulo table to use --typeName <value>
+            the name of the feature type to be ingested -s <value> | --spec <value>
+            the sft specification for the file
+      --datetime <value>
+            the name of the datetime field in the sft --dtformat <value>
+            the format of the datetime field
+      --skip-header <value>
+            specify if to skip the header or not (false includes the header)

+      The following named parameters are optional for cases when ingesting csv/tsv files containing explicit latitude and longitude columns, which will be constructed into point data.

+      --idfields <value>
+            the comma separated list of id fields used to generate the feature ids. if empty it is assumed that the id will be generated via a hash on the attributes of that line --lon <value>
+            the name of the longitude field
+      --lat <value>
+            the name of the latitude field

 This usage text gives a brief overview of how to use each command, and this is expanded upon below with example commands.
 Note that each command should be prefixed by `java -jar geomesa-tools/target/geomesa-tools-accumulo1.5-1.0.0-SNAPSHOT-shaded.jar` on the command line.